An HR Glossary for HR Terms

 - Tuition and child care assistance

+Annualized income is an estimated annual salary based on the actual time spent on the job and the wage type.
 If an employee’s salary is annualized, it means that an employee takes home a fixed and equal amount of a predetermined annual salary each paycheck.
 This method ensures a regularly distributed paycheck and helps to facilitate the paying of taxes, insurance premiums, and employment benefits.

 - Tax Purposes: Almost always, an employee’s annualized compensation is considered by the IRS to be taxable income, which determines how much taxes are to be paid.